codeballet/dockerize-django-authentication/README.md

 - Alice (2022).
 Exhibition by Victoria & Albert Museum, featuring performance art co-directed by Johan Stjernholm and Flora Zeta Cheong-Leen.
 U2 by UCCA, Joy Tower, Beijing, China.
 - Alchemy: Paths of Transformation (2021 to 2022).
 Exhibition co-curated by Johan Stjernholm and Flora Zeta Cheong-Leen.
 Art Haitang, Sanya, Hainan, China.
 - The Rose of the Universe (2021).
 Exhibition including the film "Pilgrimate", co-directed by Johan Stjernholm and Flora Zeta Cheong-Leen.
 Nordic Contemporary Art Center, Xiamen, China.
+- The Routledge Companion to Dance Studies (2020).
+Book edited by Helen Thomas and Stacey Prickett.
+Johan Stjernholm is the author of Chapter 26: "The Scenography of Choreographing the Museum".
+London: Routledge.
 - Multiple Identities & Community (2018).
 Exhibition including works by Johan Stjernholm.
 Production: Ahang Baoquan and Muyun Art.
 Today Art Museum, Beijing, China.
 - Desire Works (2017).
 Opera Ballet produced, directed, choreographed, and composed by Johan Stjernholm.
 Haedam Hall, Daegu, South Korea.
 - The Golden Apple (2016).
 Opera Ballet produced, directed, and choreographed by Johan Stjernholm.
 Haedam Hall, Daegu, South Korea.